yunkee-lee/java-gc-test/notes.md

 	- allocation failure from Free space triggers Full GC
 	- MPCMC runs more often when Humongous objects are present as G1 checks IHOP threshold at every humongous object allocation

-- Disadvantages
+- Enhancements since JDK 11
-	- too little heaps -> Full GC
+  - Abortable mixed GC
-	- Full GC is only performed when G1GC determines that the usual mode of operation is no longer possible
+    - collection set is split into mandatory and optional regions
+    - optional regions get collected incrementally until there is no time left
+  - Uncommit at remark
+  - Old Gen on NVDIMM
+  - Eliminate locks,
+  - RemSet space reductions
+  - Container awareness
+  - 2% improvement in throughput and 18% improvement in responsiveness between JDK 11 and JDK 14

 ## ZGC
 - pause times don't exceed **10ms**
 - pause times don't increase with the heap or live-set size
-	- they do increase with the root-set size (# of Java threads)
+	- they do increase with the root-set size (number of Java threads)
 - handle heaps ranging from a 8MB to 16TB in size (16TB since JDK 13, otherwise 4TB)

 - ZGC divides heap into regions, also called ZPages, which can be dynamically sized (unlike the G1GC)
 - ZGC compacts heap by moving live objects from one page to another
 - ZGC is **not** a generational GC (no generation)
+- optimized for scalability and low latency

 - Pointer Coloring
 	- ZGC stores additional information in heap references
 	- possible because of 64-bit platforms; ZGC is 64-bit only
 	- 4-bits of possible states: marked0, marked1, remapped, finalizable
-		- marked0, marked1: known to be marked?
+		- marked0, marked1: used to mark reachable objects
-		- remapped: known to not point into relocation set?
+    - remapped: reference is up to date and points to the current loction of object (= not pointing into relocation set)
-		- finalizable: only reachable through a finalizer?
+		- finalizable: object is only reachable through a finalizer
   - ZGC uses multi-mapping
     - multiple memory address in virtual memory -> a single address in physical memory
     - i.e. both "010<addr>" and "001<addr>" in virtual memory point to "<addr>" in physical memory